25 August 2019 Hong Kong protest: Police-civilian confrontations

-Following the dispersal of a protest march by police, confrontations broke out at around 8 PM between protesters and several police officers in Yi Pei Square (Tsuen Wan), where an earlier suspected attack by "Fujian gang" members had occurred.
+Following the dispersal of a protest march by police, confrontations broke out at around 8 p.m. between protesters and several police officers in Yi Pei Square (Tsuen Wan), where an earlier suspected attack by "Fujian gang" members had occurred.
 That evening, individuals dressed in black, carrying iron rods, claimed they were seeking revenge for assaulted "comrades."
 These individuals arrived at Yi Pei Square, repeatedly striking the iron gates of a mahjong parlor, eventually shattering the parlor's glass windows.
 They proceeded to Tai Pei Square, where they attacked the iron gate of an arcade center.
 Several other businesses in Yi Pei Square were also vandalized.

 A group of demonstrators then moved to the intersection of Sha Tsui Road and Chung On Street, where they briefly attacked and damaged a police vehicle.
 A standoff ensued with about six officers in blue and white uniforms carrying round shields.
 Tensions escalated when demonstrators heard one officer refer to them as "cockroaches" over the radio, prompting demands for an explanation.
 Meanwhile, another group of demonstrators encircled the police officers, leading to a fierce confrontation.
 Several demonstrators at the front charged forward, using long bamboo poles and iron rods to attack approximately eight officers.
 The officers retreated briefly, but a gunshot was suddenly heard, prompting six officers to raise their firearms and point them at the demonstrators and the press corps in front of them.
 A middle-aged man dressed as a local resident suddenly spread his arms, positioning himself between the officers and demonstrators, and then knelt down, pleading, "Don't shoot!".
 He was subsequently kicked aside by an officer but stood back up, continuing to shield the crowd.
 The three officers who had drawn their firearms were then surrounded by a large number of journalists and citizens, eventually retreating into a rear stairwell at the nearby residential building Ming Yat House.
 The journalists on the scene questioned the officers about their actions, particularly why the man had been kicked and why firearms were pointed at the press.

-At around 9 PM, several dozen individuals wearing helmets and gloves, carrying the flag of the People's Republic of China, gathered in Tsuen Wan.
+At around 9 p.m., several dozen individuals wearing helmets and gloves, carrying the flag of the People's Republic of China, gathered in Tsuen Wan.
 They were later dispersed by riot police.
-Footage captured around 9:20 PM shows a group of individuals carrying iron rods, knives, and the national flag running through the intersection of Chung On Street and Sha Tsui Road, while nearby riot police appeared to ignore them.
+Footage captured around 9:20 p.m. shows a group of individuals carrying iron rods, knives, and the national flag running through the intersection of Chung On Street and Sha Tsui Road, while nearby riot police appeared to ignore them.

 Yeung Uk Road after police clearance.

-At 8 PM, the protesters moved to Yi Pei Square of Tsuen Wan, where there had been a suspected attack by white-shirted individuals earlier in the day.
+At 8 p.m., the protesters moved to Yi Pei Square of Tsuen Wan, where there had been a suspected attack by white-shirted individuals earlier in the day.

 The glass of the Zhongyuan Festival Cultural Association in Yi Pei Square, Tsuen Wan, was smashed.